UK supermarkets face possible probe over pricing practices

-Which? said on Tuesday it had made a "super-complaint" to the Competition and Markets Authority (CMA) after identifying "misleading and confusing" pricing tactics over seven years in areas such as multi-buy offers, at the likes of Tesco (TSCO.L) and Asda (part of Wal-Mart Stores Inc (WMT.N)).
+Which? said on Tuesday it had made a "super-complaint" to the Competition and Markets Authority (CMA) after identifying "misleading and confusing" pricing tactics over seven years in areas such as multi-buy offers, at the likes of Tesco and Asda (part of Wal-Mart Stores Inc ).

 Which?, which has called for voluntary change by the retailers, said many supermarkets were creating the illusion of savings that did not exist.
 Around 40 percent of groceries in Britain are currently sold on promotion.